Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-babybeans/ethicsAnswers.md

 #### 3) (BONUS) Ethical codes are vulnerable to hostile takeover of the adopting organization.
 Pick one person from your group and let them remove 3 points from your Code, at their discretion, to be the most damaging overall.
    We chose Bruce Liu to purposefully sabotage our code.
 Here is our code with markers after the points he chose to remove.

-  1. Follow copyright laws, our work will be honest and original  **Choice for deletion exploit**
+  1. Follow copyright laws, our work will be honest and original.   - **Choice for deletion**

-  2. Be transparent, let the user know exactly what data/information we are recieving and taking  **Choice for deletion exploit**
+  2. Be transparent, let the user know exactly what data/information we are recieving and taking.  - **Choice for deletion**

   3. All employees and officers of the company will avoid conflic of interest.

-  4. No employee will accept or convey a bribe.  **Choice for deletion exploit**
+  4. No employee will accept or convey a bribe.  - **Choice for deletion**

   5. Our product/software will be accessible to everyone who seeks it.